 Knowing God’s Will

-The obvious place to start is to ASK for it: “Father, YOUR will be done”.
+Jesus says the obvious place to start is to ASK God to take control: “Father, YOUR will be done”.
 But making that statement is not only a request, it is a submission.
 It presupposes that you have placed yourself, today, in subjugation to God’s purposes and plans.
 “Thy will be done” is a launching pad for discovering God’s plans for you.

-Here are a couple of references that provide some insight: “The world and its desires pass away, but whoever does the will of God lives forever.”
+Here are a couple of references that provide further insight: “The world and its desires pass away, but whoever does the will of God lives forever.”
 (1 John 2:17, NIV).
-John says that God’s will is different than what the world desires, that they will pass away.
+John says that God’s will is different than what the world desires, since worldly things will pass away.
+He also says that when we are doing the will of God, we are participating (now) in our eternal life.
+Doing God’s will enables us to experience a different quantity of life, as well as a different quality of life.

 How do material things stack up against abundant, eternal life?
 Equating God’s will with wealth, comfort, fame, or material things is like trying to compare a fun date with an awesome fifty year marriage.
 They both have their relative merits, but they are far different in quantity AND quality.
 Where God’s will is done, John says, there is eternal life.
-Instead of asking for success or material blessings, isn’t it easier to say “Thy will be done.”?
+Instead of asking for success or material blessings, wouldn’t it benefit us more to say “Thy will be done.”?

 So, if I Ask for God’s Will, Will My Life Get Easier?

-Doing God’s will does not necessarily guarantee comfort or safety.
+However, doing God’s will does not necessarily guarantee comfort or safety.
 It does involve achieving what God wants and receiving what He promised.
+Billy Graham said, “The will of God will not take us where the grace of God cannot sustain us.”
 Praying in the garden of Gethsemane, Jesus “fell with his face to the ground and prayed, “My Father, if it is possible, may this cup be taken from me.
 Yet not as I will, but as you will” (Matt.
 26:39, NIV).
 Saying, “Thy will be done” requires stepping out in faith that God’s plans and purposes are greater than ours.

 Becoming Part of the Family

 The Bible also says that doing God’s will places us in the right relationship to our Father.
 “For whoever does the will of God is my brother and my sister and mother.”
 (Mark 3:35, NKJV) It is really stressful chasing around trying to discover God’s will.
-We should not become stressed with the idea of finding “God’s Will”, but we should 1) Acknowledge it every day; 2) submit our gifts and abilities to the Lord’s plans, and 3) enjoy having an intimate relationship with the Father: we should simply FALL IN LOVE with God.
+We should not become stressed with the idea of finding “God’s Will”, but we can: 1) Acknowledge it every day; 2) submit our gifts and abilities to the Lord’s plans, and 3) enjoy having an intimate relationship with the Father: rather than worrying about what to DO, we should simply FALL IN LOVE with God.

 Sometimes when you think you have God’s will figured out, you get all wrapped around the thing you think He is doing, or where you think He might be taking you.
 Instead, just focus on HIM–walking with Him, enjoying His presence, and immersing yourself in his love.
 I think the rest will sort itself out.
 God sees all ends and has your best interests at heart, and will ultimately bring all things into alignment with the good pleasure of His will.